 What you’re seeing with this program is the repeat of the old “post links and make money” scam which always sounds like the easiest gold mine you’ve ever hit.
 But it’s not.

 Too bad they screwed up and put Kelly Scott as the name behind this program, because as soon as I saw that, that’s all I needed to know that I was reviewing a scam.
 There is no Kelly Scott probably…

 And Replace Your Job is just masking for another program, Online Software Solutions.
 You only find this out after you buy it.
 That program isn’t actually bad, but it’s still far from anything I would have liked to see.

 Or whoever really made it.
-For a moment, let’s forget about the dozens of other scam programs that look like Replace Your Job’s website that I found.
+For a moment, let’s forget about the dozens of other work at home scam programs that look like Replace Your Job’s website that I found.
 Let’s focus ONLY on the ones out of those where the name Kelly Scott appears and for now it’s just 2:

 But this is normal weekly/monthly and yearly changes these sites go through.
 There’s no better way to wash out a bad reputation than by just changing your name.

 But next time, try not to forget to also change the names of the “make believe” person.
 People don’t usually forget those things.
 You’re making it too easy to spot you.

 To further prove it, I actually bought Replace Your Job.
 Here’s what happened: